 Texas solicitor general latest exit in embattled AG’s office

-DALLAS (AP) — Texas’ solicitor general who did not join embattled Attorney General Ken Paxton’s failed efforts to overturn the results of the 2020 presidential election is resigning, a person with knowledge of the move told The Associated Press.
+DALLAS (AP) — Texas’ solicitor general who did not join embattled Attorney General Ken Paxton’s failed efforts to overturn the results of the 2020 presidential election confirmed Wednesday he is resigning.

-Solicitor General Kyle Hawkins informed Paxton’s office of his plans to resign on Tuesday, said the person, who spoke on condition of anonymity because the move had not been announced publicly.
-It was not immediately clear why he resigned or exactly when he will leave office.
+Solicitor General Kyle Hawkins did not say why he was leaving in a statement released by the attorney general’s office, but he offered praise for his outgoing boss, calling Paxton a “stalwart advocate for Texas.”

-Hawkins’ departure is set to be the latest exit of a senior official in Paxton’s office since September, when the Republican’s top deputies accused him of bribery and abuse of office on behalf of a donor.
+Still, the departure continues a dramatic shakeup of Paxton’s office that began in September when his top deputies accused the Republican of bribery and abuse of office on behalf of a donor.
 All eight of his accusers have since quit or been fired, and their accusations are the focus of an FBI investigation into Paxton.

+“Kyle Hawkins fought for Texans’ rights every step of the way,” Paxton said in the statement.
+“His dedication to safeguarding rights is very much appreciated.”

+Hawkins, whose last day will be Feb.
+1, did not respond to a request for comment.
+Paxton’s office issued the statement after The Associated Press reported earlier Wednesday that Hawkins was resigning.

 Paxton has denied wrongdoing after former staff accused him of crimes in the service of a wealthy donor, who also employs a woman with whom the attorney general allegedly had an extramarital affair.
 Separately, Paxton is awaiting trial on felony charges from 2015 that accuse him of defrauding investors in a Texas startup technology company.
 He has pleaded not guilty.